-If you did not properly plan out your marketing strategies this Chinese New Year, perhaps there’s still time for you to try them out!
+If you did not properly plan out your marketing strategies with these Chinese New Year marketing ideas, perhaps there’s still time for you to try them out!

 Provide useful content and be interactive

-While everyone gets busy with the preparation, don’t forget to also create useful contents for your users.
+While everyone gets busy with the preparation, don’t forget to also create useful content for your users.

 For instances, you can offer tutorials, how-tos and guides on your website or social media pages to educate users, increase your branding awareness and also improving your overall SEO performance of your website.

-Or, if you want to be creative, go ahead with interactive contents such as creating a #Hashtag campaign to get users to share their Chinese New Year customs and experiences.
+Or, if you want to be creative, go ahead with Chinese New Year social media campaigns with interactive contents such as creating a #Hashtag campaign to get users to share their Chinese New Year customs and experiences.

-After all, spreading joy is all part of the celebration to usher the New Year.
+After all, spreading joy is all part of the celebration to usher in the New Year.

-So go ahead and share it with everyone, either through pictures, videos or even go live on Facebook or Instagram.
+So go ahead and share it with everyone, either through pictures, videos, or even going live on Facebook or Instagram.

 Create heart-warming videos

-In fact, there has been a year-on-year increase of 250% on content generation since last year.
+In fact, there has been a year-on-year increase of 250% in content generation since last year.